ddowse/pf-tunnelactive/README.md

 ## pf-tunnelactive
 Check and restart OpenVPN Client(s) and Cascade Setup

-This PHP Code uses the native php functions of pfsense to check the status of an OpenVPN client connection.
+This PHP Code is using the native php functions of pfsense to check the status of OpenVPN client connections.
-The intention and main purpose is to keep a 3 tunnel cascade setup alive and restart all tunnels in the
-correct order in the event of a disconnect.
+The intention and main purpose of this script is to keep 3 tunnel in a cascade setup alive and restart all tunnels in the correct order in the event of a disconnect of any of the VPN connections.

 ### Installation